Posts tagged skins games

 Pro Tip: When you use GolfStatus for your golf event, you can simply copy this year’s event for next year, eliminating the need to set the event up from scratch.
 Update the date, time, and location and you can start promoting the event right away!

 Whichever golf tournament fundraiser ideas you end up using, you need a powerful software solution on your side.
 GolfStatus offers solutions for charities and event organizers with its industry-leading golf event management and fundraising software.
-Its full-featured platform streamlines golf fundraisers to save time and raise more money and its responsive support team is there to help every step of the way.
-Through the Golf for Good program, nonprofits and organizations doing social good can qualify for no-cost access to the technology.
-Click the button below to get qualified or email [email protected].
+Its full-featured platform streamlines golf fundraisers to save time and raise more money, and its responsive support team is there to help every step of the way.
+Click below to get started with GolfStatus at no upfront cost.

 Ready to plan your best charity golf tournament?